 Independent Mental Health Advocacy

-From 1 April 2018, we are providing Independent Mental Health Advocates (IMHAs) to support Reading people who are detained (‘sectioned’) at Prospect Park Hospital in Reading, Berkshire.
+Since 1 April 2018, we have been providing Independent Mental Health Advocates (IMHAs) to support Reading people who are detained (‘sectioned’) at Prospect Park Hospital in Reading, Berkshire.
 IMHAs also support people placed under community treatment orders or guardianship.

 IMHAs help you: